Islim2022/README.md/READme.md

 # Hello World
-This is a readme for our first project!
+This is our Web-Fundamentals assignments for AXSOS Academy!